MIKEGOOD-ETH/nouns-world-directory/README.md

 Filterable directory pulling live data from a published Google Sheet.

-## v13
+## v14
-- **Scatter background art**: resource GIFs are placed randomly **throughout** the centered content area (behind categories & cards).
-As the page narrows, images naturally hide under solid-white UI.
+- **Static scattered background logos** (no animation), spaced using jittered grid + min-distance checks for an aesthetic layout similar in spirit to Uniswap's token background.
+- Sits *behind* opaque UI so logos only show in the whitespace.
-- Kept: full-width black header (v12), border-2 chips, black logo fallback, mobile dropdown filters.
+- Keeps: full-width black header, border-2 chips, black logo fallback, mobile dropdown filters, tags under description, disclaimer.

 ### Add your GIFs
 Put these in `public/images/`: